Arizona’s Kelly is sworn into Senate, narrowing GOP edge

 Kelly's Senate arrival marks a political milestone for Arizona, which has two Democratic senators for the first time since January 1953.
 That is when GOP Sen. Barry Goldwater took office, barely a decade before he became his party’s unsuccessful 1964 presidential candidate.

-In other evidence of Arizona's political shift, the state backed President-elect Joe Biden last month, the first time it was carried by a Democratic presidential candidate since 1996.
+In other evidence of Arizona's political shift, the state backed President-elect Joe Biden last month, the first time a Democratic presidential candidate carried it since 1996.

-McSally was appointed to her seat in 2019 to replace the late GOP Sen. John McCain.
+McSally was appointed to her seat in 2019 to replace McCain.
 Her appointment lasted only until last month's special election was officially certified, which occurred this week.
 That cleared the way for Kelly to take office and fill the rest of McCain's six-year term, meaning Kelly will face reelection in 2022.

 Kelly was parachuting into a fractious lame-duck session in which lawmakers and President Donald Trump are so far deadlocked over whether to provide a pre-holiday COVID-19 relief package worth hundreds of billions of dollars.
 They’re also trying to address year-end budget work and a defense policy bill.